rokath/tip/README.md

 ## 2. <a id='about-the-project'></a>About The Project

 * Usual compressors cannot succeed on very small buffers, because they add a translation table into the data.
-* **TiP** is an adaptable short-buffer packer, suitable for embedded devices.
+* **TiP** is an adaptable very-short-buffer packer, suitable for embedded devices.
 Like [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) it removes all zeroes from the data, but additionally tries data compression.
 * The TiP worst-case overhead is 1 byte per each starting 7 bytes (+14%) for uncompressable data, but the expected average packed size is about 60% of the unpacked data. <sub>(For comparism: [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) adds 1 byte overhead per each starting 255 bytes, but does not compress at all.)</sub>
 * Like [TCOBS](https://github.com/rokath//tcobs), TiP can already compress 2 bytes into 1 byte but is expected to do adaptable better on arbitrary data with more computing effort.